okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 <figcaption>More complex example</figcaption>

-Unlike my other tutorials, this is a rough-around-the-edges example of getting things up and going and how you can to!
+Unlike my other tutorials, this is a rough-around-the-edges example of getting things up and going and how you can too!
 I'll leave you with the final code and resources so I can begin my work week!

 ## Final code